Career advice

 2. SQL

-• Optimising database performance
+• Optimising database performance (employers notice this!)

-• Creating clear data models and schemas
+• Creating clear data models that others can actually use

-• Integrating data from multiple sources
+• Connecting data from multiple sources to tell a complete story

 3. Data Visualisation & Storytelling

-• Proficiency with Tableau and Power BI
+• Proficiency with Tableau and Power BI (the industry standards)

 4. TensorFlow & PyTorch

-• Building and training neural networks
+• Building and training neural networks that solve real problems

 • Implementing computer vision and NLP models

-• Deploying models to production environments
+• Deploying models to production (not just experimenting)

 5. Git & Version Control

-• Managing code repositories and branches
+• Managing repositories and branches without creating chaos

-• Collaborating through pull requests
+• Collaborating effectively through pull requests

-• Tracking changes and resolving conflicts
+• Tracking changes and resolving conflicts (a real-world necessity)

-• Maintaining clean commit histories
+• Maintaining clean commit histories that others can follow

 • Using Git for project documentation